Trump says he has been indicted in probe over handling of sensitive government documents

 "I never thought it possible that such a thing could happen to a former President of the United States, who received far more votes than any sitting President in the History of our Country, and is currently leading, by far, all Candidates, both Democrat and Republican, in Polls of the 2024 Presidential Election.
 I AM AN INNOCENT MAN!" he claimed.

-The exact nature of the charges, which would be the first to arise from special counsel Jack Smith's investigations, was not immediately clear.
-But a source familiar with the charges said the former president has been charged in a multi-count indictment involving the retention of national defense information and obstruction.
+The exact nature of the charges, the first to arise from special counsel Jack Smith's investigations, was not immediately clear.
+But a source familiar with the case said the former president has been charged in a multi-count indictment involving the retention of national defense information and obstruction.

-The decision to charge Trump would be a remarkable and unprecedented step, marking the first time the Justice Department will have brought federal charges against a former president.
-Trump's attorneys met with Justice Department officials, including Smith, on Monday and were expected to discuss concerns about prosecutors' efforts in the inquiry.
+The decision to pursue an indictment of Trump is a remarkable and unprecedented step, marking the first time the Justice Department has brought federal charges against a former president.
+Trump's attorneys met with Justice Department officials, including Smith, on June 5 and discussed concerns about prosecutors' efforts in the inquiry.

 The indictment adds to the legal peril hanging over the former president amid his third bid for the White House.
 Trump is also facing 34 felony counts of falsifying business records in New York state court, and a trial in that case is set to begin March 25, 2024, in the thick of the presidential campaign.
 He pleaded not guilty to the charges brought by Manhattan District Attorney Alvin Bragg.